Charity shops in Skelmersdale

 Is it safe to send donated jewellery from Skelmersdale?

 Yes.
 Once you have asked online, items travel by Royal Mail Special Delivery Guaranteed, fully tracked and signed for on delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before sending anything?